Expertise

 What is Smart Farming?

 Smart farming refers to the use of technological innovations and smart farming techniques in sustainable agricultural production.
 At its core, smart farming is about using precision agriculture to improve efficiency and increase the productivity of complex farming systems.
-This can include things like a smart agriculture system using IoT technology to monitor crop health status or using big data analytics systems to optimize fertilizer application rates.
+This can include things like a smart agriculture system using IoT technology to monitor crop health status or using big data analytics systems to optimize fertilizer application rates, with farm management software bringing the insights together for action.

 Precision Agriculture